bens6477/battleships/README.md

     * **Verdict ✅** - This test passed, proving that the ship placement was operating correctly and consistently.

 * **Test 🧪** - Testing all user name input error handling cases.
     * **Result 🏆** - Input values were submitted as blank, strings of 11 characters and of "computer" and "Computer" and the predicted error messages were printed every time.
 This accounted for all cases which could cause an error in the code.
-See image in **Features** section for error messages.
+See image in [Features](#features) section for error messages.
     * **Verdict ✅** - This test passed, as no situation was recorded which caused the code to fail.

 * **Test 🧪** - Testing all valid target coordinate input error handling cases.
-    * **Result 🏆** - Input values were submitted for each case outlined in **Hyperlink** as blank and the predicted error messages were printed every time.
+    * **Result 🏆** - Input values were submitted for each case outlined in [Valid User Guess](#valid-user-guess) section as blank and the predicted error messages were printed every time.
 This accounted for all cases which could cause an error in the code.
-See image in **Features** section for error messages.
+See image in [Features](#features) section for error messages.
     * **Verdict ✅** - This test passed, as no situation was recorded which caused the code to fail.
 As this is the most frequent input for the user, extra care was given to ensure that the code was not broken at this poin.

 * **Test 🧪** - Test hit/miss cases.